sam81/sam81.github.io/r_guide_bookdown/07_graphics.md

 ## Plotting from scratch {#plotfromscratch}

-The high level plotting functions such as `plot`, `histogram`, `barplot` and so on, provide a good and quick way to produce graphs.
+The high-level plotting functions such as `plot`, `histogram`, `barplot` and so on, provide a good and quick way to produce graphs.
 Plotting from scratch, using the low-level plotting commands is generally not necessary, unless you want to create some new, customised plotting functions.
 Learning to plot "from scratch", however is a very good way to learn how graphics parameters work, which is often necessary to customise plots created with the high-level plotting functions.

 We'll start with a very simple example of a scatterplot: